top of page

 Even if you’re not completely sure you need a behaviour consultation, reach out anyway.
 I’ll let you know my thoughts and the best way forward.

-Before we start, I’ll ask that your dog is examined by their vet and that the vet sends me a referral.
+I’ll ask that your dog is examined by their vet and you arrange for your vet to send me a referral.
 This step is very important.

 I know you are keen to get moving and this feels like an unnecessary step but, I only work with dogs who have a vet referral because I need to make sure I’m working with a healthy dog.
 About 80% of my caseload are dogs who are struggling with an underlying disease or illness which is why their behaviour is out of sorts.
 If there’s an underlying physical issue contributing to the behaviour, no amount of training alone will fix it.